Jobs available on the Saint Louis Lines

 Stress/experience level = medium.
 Lots of switching.
 Requires concentration, but you can work at your own pace.

 Stress/experience level = medium.
-All trailing point spurs makes this one easy, but you will be tying up the main line, so plan ahead and work efficiently.
+Some jobs may tie up the main line, so plan ahead and work efficiently.

-Two turns and some light yard work makes up this collection.
+Work for 2 different Saint Louis railroads, the Manufacturer’s Railway (MRS) and the Terminal RR Association of St. Louis (T.R.R.A.)
 The Zone 3 Local just arrived, so start your shift reporting to Zone 3 to switch the brewery lumber yard.
 Return the Zone 3 train to 23rd Street Yard, and classify your train.
 Finally, change hats (and railroads) and run the T.R.R.A.’s Purina Turn to work Purina Mills, Wharf Street customers, and stop by Ewing Yard to pick up and drop off before terminating your train Eastside.

 Stress/experience level = medium.
 Lots of switching.
 Requires concentration, but you can mostly work at your own pace.